AIComputing101/gpu-programming-101/modules/module4/content.md

 # Module 4: Advanced GPU Programming - Multi-GPU, Streams, and Scalability

-> Environment note: Examples are validated with CUDA 12.9.1 and ROCm latest in Docker containers.
+> Environment note: Examples are validated with CUDA 12.9.1 (Ubuntu 22.04) and ROCm 7.0 (Ubuntu 24.04) in Docker containers.
 Multi-GPU sections may require appropriate hardware and drivers.
+Auto-detection build system optimizes for your platform.

 ## Overview